bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

              ()) in
 ```

-**Question for Muller: I must be reading this wrong, but it looks like the if statement is only proceeding if "typeChecking" is equal to `false`, whereas if it is equal to `true` then it will jump to else clause which says "No type checking"?**
+**Question: I must be reading this wrong, but it looks like the if statement is only proceeding if "typeChecking" is equal to `false`, whereas if it is equal to `true` then it will jump to else clause which says "No type checking"?**

 Here we are checking if the variable we originally set in Part 1 is false, if it is false then due to the bang operator (not sure the OCaml term).
 If it's true, it will jump to the else clause which does nothing.
 Inside of the message variable we are passing the `typeEnv` we built in Part 4 along with the `ast` we made in Part 5 into the `Static.typeCheck` funciton.